nickmatsnev/ddd/posts/year-2018-into-2019/index.md

 ## LinguaRead

 This summer I have presented my school project called [LinguaRead](//kottsov.com/projects/linguaread/).
 I learned a lot about Android and Java to be able to create this application.
-I experienced a lot of problems reading electronic books on my smartphone, because I found it difficult to translate and save unknown words.
+I experienced a lot of problems reading electronic books on my smartphone because I found it difficult to translate and save unknown words.

 With this new application, it is easy to get the translation of a word I don’t know.
 Now I can put it in my personal vocabulary and learn it in the future.